-Spanish Catholic churches are prominent because they are some of the oldest ones that have survived for centuries.
+Spanish Catholic churches are prominent because they are some of the oldest ones in the world.
 They’re scattered in regions like Andalusia, Madrid, Altea, Mallorca, and Barcelona.
 Aside from old churches, you can also get married in old Spanish vineyard venues, historic fortress ruins, or age-old castles.
 Here’s a full list of our wedding venues in Spain for your reference.

 Most couples want to get married in a peaceful spot away from the noise and the crowd.
-Here's how you can have a laidback elopement in Portugal and Spain.
+Here are interesting facts that you need to know about a quiet and laidback elopement in Portugal and Spain.

 Marry in Portuguese quintas

 One thing you have to know about quintas is that they’re privately-owned estates that have served the needs of Portuguese families since time immemorial.
 The Portuguese converted hectares of lands into huge estates with spacious family residences and vineyards or farmlands.
 They are often located away from buzzing cities and crowded beaches, offering tranquil views of the Portuguese countryside.

 It’s a perfect setting for laidback elopements in the midst of a farm, surrounded by rolling hills and nutrient-rich lands.
 Imagine reciting your vows with views like these and spending your honeymoon in this peaceful place.